Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. You will learn to identify and conceptualise the key tensions (productive and destructive) between business goals and development in the 21st Century at the global, national and local levels, particularly with regard to questions of power.
+1. Identify and conceptualize the key tensions (productive and destructive) between business goals and development in the 21st Century at the global, national and local levels, particularly with regard to questions of power.

-3. Analyse case studies of these business-development tensions across a range of settings introduced by the instructor and integrate these with the macro-level (GPE) questions raised earlier.
+3. Analyze case studies of these business-development tensions across a range of settings introduced by the instructor and integrate these with the macro-level (GPE) questions raised earlier.

 DEVS 354 Cities and Urbanization in the South Units: 3.00